aptos-labs/developer-docs/apps/docusaurus/docs/reference/glossary.md

 ### Mempool

 - **Mempool** is one of the components of the validator.
 It holds an in-memory buffer of transactions that have been submitted but not yet agreed upon and executed.
-Mempool receives transactions from [JSON-RPC Service](#json-rpc-service).
+Mempool receives transactions from other [full nodes](#fullnodes).
 - Transactions in the mempool of a validator are added from the JSON-RPC Service of the current node and from the mempool of other Aptos nodes.
 - When the current validator is the leader, its consensus component pulls the transactions from its mempool and proposes the order of the transactions that form a block.
 The validator quorum then votes on the proposal.